-187 3.2 | T_1 -mapping
+3.2 | T_1 -mapping

-An overview of the T1 and PD maps from the first visit from RUFIS, with SIMBA B+1 correction, and SPGR, with Bloch-188 Sieger B+1 correction, is presented in figure 4.
-Qualitatively, the T1 maps from RUFIS looked very similar to SPGR in 189 the brain and the histograms, shown in 5, also overlap to a great extent.
-One noticable difference between the two 190 acquisitions is outside the brain.
-The ZTE readout in RUFIS captures the short T_2 signal from the skull which can be seen 191 clearly in the proton density and T_1 maps.
-The location of the WM peak in the T_1 histograms is similar between RUFIS 192 and SPGR, with an average difference for the WM peak of $\Delta W M{peak} = 70 \pm 40$ ms. However, a greater variability was 193 observed for GM, $\Delta GM{peak} = -180 \pm 70$ ms. This is also reflected in the Bland-Altman plot comparing T1 values from 194 RUFIS and SPGR within isolated ROIs presented in figure 6A, which shows larger difference for GM structures.
-Average 195 T1 values between the two repeated scans in the first visit, within isolated ROIs, are shown in table 1.
-196
+An overview of the T_1 -maps and whole brain T_1 histograms calculated from the average of the two scans in the first visit from RUFIS, with SIMBA B_1^+ correction, and SPGR, with Bloch-Sieger B_1^+ correction, are presented in figure 4.
+Qualitatively, the T_1 -maps from RUFIS looks very similar to Cartesian in the brain and the histograms also overlap to a great extent.
+One noticable difference between the two acquisitions is outside the brain.
+The ZTE readout in RUFIS captures the short T_2 signal from the skull which can be seen clearly in the proton density map and T_1 maps.
+The location of the WM peak in the T_1 -histograms is similar between RUFIS and SPGR, with an average difference for the WM peak of $\Delta W M{peak} = 68 \pm 41$ ms. However, a greater variability was observed for GM, $\Delta G M{peak} = -179 \pm 74$ ms. This is also reflected in the Bland-Altman plot comparing T_1 -values from RUFIS and SPGR within isolated ROIs presented in figure 5a, which shows larger difference for GM structures.
+Average T_1 values between the two repeated scans in the first visit, within isolated ROIs, are shown in table 1.

 Similar results were observed in the phantom experiments.
-The RUFIS and SPGR T1 values were found to be highly correlated (Pearson's $\rho = 0.93$), but Bland-Altman analysis (figure 6B) showed a trend for larger differences in T1 between the two sequences for longer T1, with an average difference in T1 across all vials of $\bar{d} = -0.4$ s, and standard deviation of the mean of $s_d = 0.4$ s.
+The RUFIS and Cartesian T_1 -values were found to be highly correlated (Pearson's $\rho=0.93$), but Bland-Altman analysis (figure 5b) showed a trend for larger differences in T_1 between the two sequences for longer T_1 .
+The average difference was $\bar{d}=-0.39$ s with LoA=(-1.22,0.45)s.